FX7/kinder/README.md

 ## Settings

-The following environment variable **must** to be set before start with Kodi.
+The following environment variable **must** to be set before starting with Kodi.
 They are not needed for streaming provider voting:

 * KT_KODI_HOST : Host of your Kodi instance. eg: 192.168.0.100

-The following environment variable **must** be set before start with Emby.
+The following environment variable **must** be set before starting with Emby.
 They are not needed for streaming provider voting:

 * KT_EMBY_URL : The url of your Emby instance. eg: https://emby.example.com/
 * KT_EMBY_API_KEY : API Key for your emby instance.